Hodge metric completion of the moduli space of Calabi-Yau manifolds: Affine structures and injectivity of extended period map

-To prove this theorem, we will first prove the following elementary lemma, where we mainly use the completeness with the Hodge metric, the holomorphic affine structure on $\mathcal{T}^H_{_m}$, the affineness of $\tau^H_{_m}$, and the properties of Hodge metric.
-We remark that as $\mathcal{T}^H_{_m}$ is a complex affine manifold, we have the notion of straight lines in it with respect to the affine structure.
+For the second proof, we will first prove the following elementary lemma, in which we mainly use the completeness with the Hodge metric on $\T^H_m$, the boundedness of the image of the extended period map which is also an isometry in the Hodge metric, the holomorphic affine structure on $\mathcal{T}^H_{m}$, and the affineness of $\Psi^H_{m}$.
+We remark that as $\mathcal{T}^H_{m}$ is a complex affine manifold, we have the notion of straight lines in it with respect to the affine structure.